vic-ma/howtodismantle.github.io/_posts/2025-03-17-The Art-of-Printing-Mastering-Bixolon-SRP-Q300-Series-label-printer-with-with-enhanced-ESCPOS-commands-and-tables.md

 ![image](/assets/2025-03-17/030.png)

-## result and conclusion
+## Result and conclusion

-Beside getting to know the beautiful Bixolon printer we learned how to print tables and how to use pure ESC/POS commands.
-We must carefully consider pure ESC/POS commands (hard to build and might get complicated fast) versus built-in markup language (easy to use but potentially limited).
+Besides getting to know the beautiful Bixolon printer, we also learned how to print tables and how to use pure ESC/POS commands.
+It's important to carefully consider when to use pure ESC/POS commands.
+Pure commands are hard to write and can get complicated fast.
+On the other hand, the built-in markup language is easy to use but potentially limiting.

 {% include youtube.html id="JxS4E6D1dJw" %}